This post may contain affiliate links. Read our disclosure policy here.

 Swaps and Add-Ons

-You can always make little changes and add ingredients to customize this recipe to your family’s needs and preferences:
+You can always make little changes and add ingredients to customize this recipe to your family’s needs and preferences, like using leftover baked Cajun salmon to save time:

 More veggies: